 The following table describes the different parts and fields that can be included in your customized syslog message templates.
-For more information about regular expressions, see Table 17: Regular Expressions for Customized Templates, on page 54.
+For more information about regular expressions, see Table 16: Regular Expressions for Customized Templates, on page 51.

-Table 16: Syslog Template
+Table 15: Syslog Template

 Part Field Description Name A unique name by which to recognize the purpose of this template.
-Mapping Operations New Mapping A regular expression that describes the kind of mapping used with this template to add For example, enter "logged on from" in this field to indicate a new user that has logge F5 VPN.
-Removed Mapping A regular expression that describes the kind of mapping used with this template to ren For example, enter "session disconnect" in this field to indicate a user that should be reason ASA VPN.

-Part Field Description User IP Address Data A regular expression that indicates the IP addresses to be captured.
-For example, for Bluecat messages, to capture identities for users within this IP address ra enter: (on\s to\s)((?:(?:25[0-5] 2[0-4][0-9] [01]?[0-9][0-9]?)\.){3}(?:25[0-5] 2[0-4][0-9] [01]?[0-9] User Name A regular expression that indicates the user name format to be captured.
+Mapping Operations New Mapping A regular expression that describes the kind of mapping used with this template to add a new user.
+For example, enter "logged on from" in this field to indicate a new user that has logged on to the F5 VPN.
+Removed Mapping A regular expression that describes the kind of mapping used with this template to remove a user.
+For example, enter "session disconnect" in this field to indicate a user that should be removed for ASA VPN.
+User Data IP Address A regular expression that indicates the IP addresses to be captured.
+For example, for Bluecat messages, to capture identities for users within this IP address range, enter: (110)((220)(490)(99)(3)(230)(490)(99)) User Name A regular expression that indicates the user name format to be captured.
 Domain A regular expression that indicates the domain to be captured.
 Mac Address A regular expression that indicates the MAC address format to be captured.